dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 On the designated days every month, 5 charts (the limit can be changed) from every Coder (First Submitter) will be automatically routed to the Auditor’s worklist.

+>[!note]
+>If a month occurs that does NOT have the date set, (ex. the month of November does not have a 31st day) the month will not run an Audit worklow.

 #### Schedule

 The setting to determine when workflow will run for this Audit (Daily, Weekly, or Monthly).